-After forming in 2004, this Lithuania-based hosting company has gained a lot of momentum after rebranding to Hostinger in 2011.
+After founding in 2004, this Lithuania-based hosting company has gained a lot of momentum after rebranding to Hostinger in 2011.

 Look at this google trends graph.
 Although there is a little slump in recent years, their growth rate was terrific.

 Competitive pricing and extreme discounts have been their main selling point since the first day.
-If you have ever searched for a free web hosting, you might have heard about 000webhost.
-It is another offering from Hostinger.
+If you have ever searched for free web hosting, you might have heard about 000webhost.
+That’s a sub-brand of Hostinger.